hahnp13/Workshops/README.md

 The code can be found in the 'Code for workshops' folder.
 In here, you will find one folder with the R code and one for the SAS code.

-## Steps for prepare to run the SAS code
+## Steps for preparing to run the SAS code

 1)  Copy the 4 codes entitled “00_BasicHouseKepeing” “01_Cleaning” “02_Glimmix” “mult_letter” into your own folder
 2)  Copy the Excel file “beall.webworms” into your folder